morganwdavis/lets-encrypt-master-server/README.md

 ### Environment / Software
 * FreeBSD (but should work on any *nix OS)
-* Apache 2.4+
-* LE client (https://github.com/lukas2511/letsencrypt.sh bash script)
+* LE client (https://github.com/lukas2511/dehydrated bash script)
+* Apache 2.4+ (optional) ...
-* PHP 5.6+ with built-in web server enabled (http://php.net/manual/en/features.commandline.webserver.php)
+* ... or PHP with built-in web server enabled (http://php.net/manual/en/features.commandline.webserver.php) ...
+* ... or some other script with HTTP listening ability (Python?)

 ### Goal
 Set up Let's Encrypt (LE) management on a single server for creating and renewing certificates that may be deployed on many servers, including non-HTTP servers.